swirlai/swirl-search/docs/Admin-Guide.md

 ## Log Information

-All Swirl services write log files in the `logs/` folder under `swirl-search`.
+All SWIRL services write log files in the `logs/` folder under `swirl-search`.

 Here's what to expect in each: